chargebyte/chargebyte-docs/docs/source/development.rst

       make install -j$(nproc)

 #.
-Test that the resulting binaries are compiled for charge SOM as a target:
+Test that the resulting binaries are compiled for Charge SOM as a target:

    .. code-block:: console